 These maps measured about two feet diameter, were backed with linen, and had two small rings attached on the verso so they could be hung in the classroom.
 A “Revised & Improved” series of maps was published in 1848, apparently limited to the maps of the U.S., world, and continents, and not including the state maps.
 The “Key” book is available on line; here is a link to the page with the key to the number & letter symbols on Map No.11 of North Carolina/South Carolina.

 In 1916, James Albright wrote about the history of textbooks in the Confederate States of America:

 Immediately upon the breaking out of hostilities between the North and the South in 1861, it became a necessity for the South to use home edited and printed school books, that our children should cease to be taught things inimical and untruthful to the Southland.
 And, as during the progress of the struggle for Southern rights and independence, men of brain and courage, were ever ready to meet the demands made upon them.5

 Women of brain, and strong opinions of the North, also answered the call.
 Marinda Branson Moore authored a number of school textbooks: The Dixie primer: for the little folks; The first Dixie reader; The Dixie speller; and The geographical reader for the Dixie children.
-The last of that list included the map shown below:
+The last of that list, published in 1863, included the map shown below: